-The Virtual Microscope for Earth Sciences Project aims to engage, excite and educate students in schools and higher education as well anyone interested in the geological building blocks of our planet and others.
+The Virtual Microscope for Earth Sciences project aims to engage, excite and educate students in schools and higher education as well as anyone interested in the geological building blocks of our planet and others.

-Launched in 2012, the virtual microscope was a step change in the teaching of Earth Sciences.
-Opening up access to rock collections held in museums, universities and other institutions around the world introduced a new generation of students, teachers and enthusiasts to a wide range of geological sample.
+Launched in 2012, the Virtual Microscope was a step change in the teaching of Earth Sciences.
+Opening up access to rock collections held in museums, universities and other institutions around the world introduced a new generation of students, teachers and enthusiasts to a wide range of geological samples.
 The online interface transformed a previously static virtual experience into a vivid, interactive exploration with much of the immersion of viewing sections.

-Our biggest core collection is called the UKVM and consists of more than 100 rocks from the United Kingdom (with a few from Ireland), digitized in 2012 as an open educational resource with funding from the JISC as part of their Content programme.
-Other collections feature rocks collected by Charles Darwin during his voyage on the Beagle, meteorites that arrived from outer space, and moon rocks gathered by NASA astronauts.
-The collections can be explored by location (on an Interactive Map) or using a text-based search with filters that query the metadata associated with each sample.
+Our biggest core Collection is called the UKVM and consists of more than 100 rocks from the United Kingdom (with a few from Ireland), digitized in 2012 as an open educational resource with funding from the JISC as part of their Content programme.
+Other Collections feature rocks collected by Charles Darwin during his voyage on the Beagle, meteorites that arrived from outer space, and moon rocks gathered by NASA astronauts.
+The Collections can be explored by location (on the interactive map) or using a text-based search with filters that query the metadata associated with each sample.

 Every rock sample features a virtual thin section so that you can study the mineral optical properties, grain size, shape and proportion, and also analyse the rock micro textures as if using a specialist polarising microscope.
 The user guide has full details of how to use the microscope.

 Virtual hand specimens are available for many of the samples.
 Each hand specimen is a digital object that can be turned as if it was in your hand.
 The hand specimen can be examined as if using a hand lens, by zooming in to examine the minerals, grains or fossils visible on its surface.